ScottHamper/chatsuey/README.md

 2. If WoW is currently running, exit completely out and restart it.
 3. Enable/disable desired addons at the character select screen ("EditOnTop" and "RemoveButtons" are disabled by default).

+NOTE: If you're upgrading from an earlier version, delete all the ChatSuey folders from your `Interface\AddOns` directory before copying the new ones over.

 Localizations greatly appreciated
 ---------------------------------
 If you're multi-lingual, I could really use your help!
 I'm only fluent in English, but the following addons could be localized for other languages: